Something Good logo

 Casio Lineage LCW-M100TSE-1A2JF: A very good all-around watch, neither smart nor stupid.
 SG105

-Chat: Promising, under-used platform feature.
+Chat: Promising, under-used Substack platform feature; no longer relevant to this newsletter.
 SG72

 Chemnitz: Town in Saxony known for its large copper Karl Marx head.
 SG89